clungo/TurtlePvp/README.md

 # TurtlePvp
 Turtle pvp is an addon designed to facilitate world pvp to the small collection turtles who are interested in that sort of thing.

+<h1>Installation</h1>
+Download a zip of this repository, or git clone it, and place the folder under Interface\Addons
 <h1>Features</h1>

 This is done through the following implemented features: